-Taxi - Hermon, due to its proximity to Bangor, although quite expensive, has excellent Taxi service available.
-There are a large number of taxi companies that are located in Bangor and all will service Hermon upon request.
+Taxi and Ridesharing - Hermon, due to its proximity to Bangor, although quite expensive, has excellent Taxi service available.
+There are a limited number of taxi companies that are located in Bangor that service Hermon upon request.
+However, Uber has become a more popular ride hailing service since 2020.

-F.12 AIRPORTS
+F.11 AIRPORTS